 3.)
 LISTEN ATTENTIVELY TO PRE-RACE ANNOUNCEMENTS!
-Your Race Director will have important information about the course and safety.
+We will have important information about the course and safety.
 You will be instructed about potential hazards on the course and current course conditions.

 4.)
 LISTEN FOR THE START!
-Following the instructions, we will have a special guest as our official starter.
-Then we will start the runners.
+Following the instructions, we will get the race started.

 6.)
 ALL DOGS MUST BE LEASHED!
-If the dogs are running Raven Rocks they MUST START NEAR THE BACK with their humans!
-If you are running with your dog, please hold back at the start and be certain that your dog or its leash does not interfere with or impede any of the other runners.
+If the dogs are running Raven Rocks they MUST START NEAR THE BACK with their humans and wait til the start line clears!
+If you are running with your dog, you must hold back at the start and be certain that your dog or its leash does not interfere with or impede any of the other runners.
 The county park law requires dogs be leashed at all times while in the park.
 This is for the safety of your dogs, other park patrons, and other dogs visiting.

 9.)
 THANK A VOLUNTEER!
 A tremendous amount of volunteer effort goes into making Raven Rocks a special event.
 T-shirt designers, registration volunteers, carpool helpers, pie buyers, course setters, trail wardens, box lifters, water servers, bagel cutters, coffee brewers, parking coordinators, photographers, videographers, course sweeps, and the clean-up crew—not to mention the Pound Ridge, Lewisboro, and Westchester County Police officers and the dedicated members of the Lewisboro Volunteer Ambulance Corps!